 Polystyrene is a versatile material found in your home, office, local grocery and favourite restaurant.
 It comes in many shapes and forms, from foam egg cartons to salad boxes, from coffee cups to CD “jewel boxes,” and from produce trays to “peanuts” used in packing and the lightweight foam pieces that cushion new appliances and electronics.

-The Polystyrene Packaging Council has called for everyone across the country to make sure their polystyrene is recycled.
+The Polystyrene Association of SA has called for everyone across the country to make sure their polystyrene is recycled.
 You identify this material by the recycling sign at the bottom, with the number 6.
 They would like to see as much as possible polystyrene diverted from landfill.
 You may not have considered the implications of just how much Polystyrene you are dumping.
 The solution is separation, compaction and recycling!
 It is up to us consumers to make this happen.

 They currently collecting polystyrene from the following schools in Pretoria:

 - Lynnwood Primary School

 Contact GreenWise to join this initiative.